 Enjoy live music from a variety of local musicians, wineries, craft breweries, gourmet foods, and wine-related art and accessories.
 Find more local fun with our guide: 8 Great Things to do in Purcellville Virginia.

 Experience a true country fair featuring 4-H animals, crafts, carnival rides, entertainment, food, livestock auctions, professional bull riding, and a mini demolition derby.
 Take a ride at the carnival, enjoy children’s activities and a pet show, enter the kiss-a-pig contest, and indulge in county fair favorites.

 Fairfax County 4-H Fair and Carnival, Frying Pan Park

 Join in old-fashioned country fun with carnival games, rides, 4-H exhibits, animal shows, and entertainment.
-Enjoy traditional Fair food and watch stage entertainment, dog and horse shows, and more.
+Frying Pan Park is a wonderful place to visit the animals and watch stage entertainment, dog and horse shows, and more.

 Prince William County Fair, County Fairgrounds, Manassas

 The largest County Fair in the state of Virginia features 9 days of livestock and home arts exhibits, tractor pulls, a rodeo, demolition derbies, baby contests, live music, and much more.
 You'll find a great midway, carnival rides, traditional fair food, and 4-H Club demonstrations at the fair.

 Five days of celebration include a Saturday parade, racing piglets, pony rides, and lots of family fun.
 The free fair includes competitive exhibits from beeswax to photography, a Kids Court with special activities, carnival rides, live entertainment; and more.